shinyamagami/WSU_courses/README.md

 I don't know the definitions of in-person class and WEB ARR classes.
 So please don't trust this list.

+Currently, this gem does not know how to deal with "301 Moved Permanently".

 <!--
 ## Installation